IorioD/MTD-manager-console/Setups/Falco_setup.md

    4. you can now connect to `http://<MASTER_IP>:<NODE_PORT>` (the `<node_port>` is listed in the `spec.ports`); use `admin` as username and password for the first UI access.

 Alternatively, you can edit the setting by locating the service in the Kubesphere UI and change the yaml.

+N.B.
+If you introduce new rules, to keep the Sidekick UI running you need to perform the steps from 2 to 4

 You can now try introducing a malicious pod on the cluster following the [attack guide](Attack.md).